 Management & Evaluation

 The performance management process also requires that at least one coaching session/progress review meeting occur within the plan year.
-If only one coaching session is held, it should be scheduled for the months of October or November.
+If only one coaching session is held, it should be scheduled midway through the plan year.

 Performance management serves as an important mechanism for providing feedback to university staff regarding performance expectations and achievements.

-Consistent with Regent Law (Article 3.D), Regent Policies (3.G.D. and 11.C.3), and the Administrative Policy Statement on Performance Ratings for Staff, all university staff, including those who are partially or fully grant-funded, must receive an annual performance plan, a performance evaluation and an overall performance rating for each university staff position an individual employee occupies.
+Consistent with Regent Law, Regent Policies, and the Administrative Policy Statement on Performance Ratings for Staff, all university staff, including those who are partially or fully grant-funded, must receive an annual performance plan, a performance evaluation and an overall performance rating for each university staff position an individual employee occupies.

 Supervisors are not required to complete performance plans, evaluations and overall performance ratings for retirees occupying temporary university staff positions.

 The new performance management cycle is July 1 to June 30 and will be fully implemented for the 2022-23 performance year.
 The following transition plan is in place:

 - University staff cycle is July 1 to June 30

 - Evaluations due by September 15

 Even though the CU System administration has shifted the merit cycle so that pay raises take effect in January, the performance review cycle is not changing for tenure-track, teaching or research faculty.